 Costs

-- For example, the first unit sees TC increase from 1,000 to 1,200 (therefore the increase (MC) is 200)
+- For example, the third unit sees TC increase from 450 to 500, therefore, the increase in MC is 50.

 Long Run Cost Curves

-The long run cost curves are u shaped for different reasons.
+The long-run cost curves are u shaped for different reasons.
 It is due to economies of scale and diseconomies of scale.
 If a firm has high fixed costs, increasing output will lead to lower average costs.

 However, after a certain output, a firm may experience diseconomies of scale.
 This occurs where increased output leads to higher average costs.
-For example, in a big firm it is more difficult to communicate and coordinate workers.
+For example, in a big firm, it is more difficult to communicate and coordinate workers.

 Diagram for Economies and Diseconomies of Scale

-Note however, not all firms will experience diseconomies of scale.
+Note, however, not all firms will experience diseconomies of scale.
 It is possible the LRAC could just be downward sloping.

 Related